 The concept of digital insurance is no longer a novelty as its core definition is fast changing to meet the present and future realities.
 Before, now Digital Insurance was just about using technology across certain products and some aspects of business operations.
 Now, it must encompass, majority, if not all, aspects of business operations and customer interactions.
 Today’s insurance marketplace may soon exist largely in the digital economy.
 Therefore, a conventional insurer must become a digital insurance company, as the COVID-19 era has made it more apparent for the need to leverage insights from the connections between insurance, health and wellness.

-It is all about the customer
+It is all about the customer.

 It is why, at Monocept, we believe that harnessing the customer-first approach is vital for any industry to navigate the uncertainties of the future.

-From the present scenario, the demographic behavior of consumers has shifted as many consumers, who were not digital natives, are now behaving as though they are.
+From the present scenario, consumers’ demographic behavior has shifted as many consumers, who were not digital natives, are now behaving as though they are.
 Every consumer- young and old are now comfortable using smartphones, tablets and laptops for electronic transactions in general.
 They are more than ever eager to seek out innovative apps, ideas and experiences to make better life choices and work more effectively.
 For instance, PwC’s June Survey discovered that 37% of insurance consumers fear that the pandemic will impact on their financial future.
-Again 15% of the said participants also stated, that they might purchase life insurance because of the COVID-19.
+Again 15% of the said participants also stated that they might purchase life insurance because of the COVID-19.

 The Necessity of Digital Transformation in Insurance

-Transformational strategies can help insurers sufficiently, reconfigure existing products and services to integrate the new health and wellness ecosystems.
+Transformational strategies can help insurers sufficiently reconfigure existing products and services to integrate the new health and wellness ecosystems.
 It will equally help insurance firms flourish in an industry that is wholly moving towards virtual operations.

 Where To Begin – Making Your Company Digitally Fit